 Check out current Spa Deals HERE>>

-Want a radiant and glowing complexion just in time for Fashion Week?
+Want a radiant and glowing complexion that lasts throughout all the Fashion Week frenzy?

-A Collagen Fiber Mask chock-full of anti-oxidants, soothing aloe vera, and skin brighteners may be just what you seek.
+Up your Fashion Week skin care routine with a Collagen Fiber Mask chock-full of anti-oxidants, soothing aloe vera, and skin brighteners.

 Most SHIZUKA new york spa facials include a customized Collagen Fiber Mask treatment for deeply hydrated, smooth, and positively glowing skin.